-Apps are third-party services that have been granted permission to connect with your Slack team.
+Apps are third-party services that have been granted permission to connect with your Slack workspace.
 Each app has a unique set of permissions that tell you what information the app can access in Slack, and how that information can be used.
 Keep reading to get a better understanding of app permissions and how to evaluate them.

 Understand app permissions

 An app’s permissions depend on the kinds of things it’s supposed to do.
 Generally, apps can do three things in Slack:

 For example, let's say you've installed two different apps to your workspace.
 The first is a task management app — like Trello or Asana — that helps your team assign and keep track of to-dos.
 This app may have access to your channels, member profiles, and messages to help you keep track of what's going on.

 The second is the Twitter app which helps you keep up with your social activity by pulling notifications from Twitter, but it only has the ability to post messages to a channel you've specified.

 Evaluate app permissions

 There are two things you should consider when evaluating an app's permissions:

 What information an app will have access to in Slack — such as member profiles, channel names, messages, or files.

 What an app can do with the information it can access in Slack — like posting messages, modifying content, or creating channels.